ROCm/rccl/README.md

 For more information on rccl-tests options, refer to the [Usage](https://github.com/ROCm/rccl-tests#usage) section of rccl-tests.

-## Enabling peer-to-peer transport

-In order to enable peer-to-peer access on machines with PCIe-connected GPUs, the HSA environment variable `HSA_FORCE_FINE_GRAIN_PCIE=1` is required to be set, on top of requiring GPUs that support peer-to-peer access and proper large BAR addressing support.

 ## Tests

 There are rccl unit tests implemented with the Googletest framework in RCCL.
 The rccl unit tests require Googletest 1.10 or higher to build and execute properly (installed with the -d option to install.sh).